otengg/cisco-ftd-fmc-enterprise-security-lab/README.md

 - SIEM integration (Security Onion / Wazuh)
 - Multi-site topology with branch FTDs

+This lab reflects practical skills in deploying and managing Cisco Firepower in an enterprise-style environment.
 ---

-This repository demonstrates the hands-on skills expected from a **Network Security Engineer** working with Cisco Firepower.